Dan9704/SWE30003/README.md

-# AWE Electronics Store - CLI Application
+# AWE Electronics Store - Web Application

-This project is a command-line interface (CLI) application simulating a simple online electronics store.
+This project is a web application simulating a simple online electronics store.
 It allows users to browse products, manage a shopping cart, place orders, and generate sales reports.

 ## Prerequisites

 *   Node.js (version 18.x or higher recommended, as per project setup using ES Modules)
 *   npm (Node Package Manager, typically comes with Node.js)
+*   A modern web browser

 ## Setup & Installation